Fire and rescue services

 Full travel advice: Local contacts

-We advise reconsider your need to travel to Israel overall due to the volatile security situation, armed conflict, civil unrest and terrorism.
+We continue to advise reconsider your need to travel to Israel overall due to the volatile security situation, armed conflict, civil unrest and terrorism.
 We continue to advise do not travel to Gaza, border areas with Gaza, border areas with Lebanon, and the West Bank (excluding East Jerusalem) due to the volatile security situation.

-There continues to be a high threat of military and terrorist attacks against Israel and Israeli interests across the region.
-Military attacks may result in airspace closures, flight cancellations and diversions and other travel disruptions.
-Tel Aviv's Ben Gurion International Airport may pause operations due to heightened security concerns at any time, and at short notice.
+Military attacks may result in airspace closures, flight cancellations, diversions and other travel disruptions.
+Tel Aviv's Ben Gurion International Airport may pause operations due to heightened security concerns at any time and at short notice.
 This may cause flight delays or cancellations.
 Check with your airline or travel provider for the latest updates before travelling.
 GPS signals may be blocked in parts of Israel, affecting navigational apps and devices.

 Our ability to provide consular assistance in Gaza is extremely limited.
 If you're in Gaza, be aware of your surroundings and review your personal security plans.
 Monitor local media (including social media), UN alerts, and your own organisation's security contacts for information about changing security conditions and alerts to seek shelter.